ticinovicsara/Hospital-Management-System/README.md

 ### 3. Emergency Case Management
 - **Add Emergency Case**: Users can add new emergency cases with a **description** and **priority** (where lower numbers represent higher priority).
 Each emergency case is linked to an existing patient.
-- **View Emergency Cases**: View active emergency cases sorted by priority.
+- **View Emergency Cases**: Allows users to view all active emergency cases sorted by their priority level, ensuring urgent cases are handled promptly.

 ### 4. Appointment Management
-- **Add Appointment**: The system allows users to add available appointment slots for specific doctors, enabling better management of patients' appointments.
+- **Add Appointment**: Users can schedule available appointment slots for specific doctors, ensuring organized management of patients' appointments and minimizing scheduling conflicts.
 ---

 ## Data Structures Used
-- **Linked Lists**: Used for managing lists of doctors and patients.
+- **Linked Lists**: Employed to manage dynamic lists of doctors and patients.
+These lists provide flexibility in data manipulation, ensuring efficient memory usage and allowing for quick insertion and deletion of elements.
-- **Binary Search Tree (BST)**: Used to organize doctors based on their specialization, allowing for efficient searching and insertion.
+- **Binary Search Tree (BST)**: Used to organize doctors by their specialization, enabling efficient searching, insertion, and deletion of records.
+This structure allows for fast lookups based on specialization.
 - **Hash Table**: A hash table is used to store and retrieve patient records efficiently.
-- **Priority Queue**: A priority queue is used to manage emergency cases, ensuring that the most critical cases are prioritized.
+- **Priority Queue**: A priority queue is used to manage emergency cases, ensuring that cases with higher urgency are prioritized and processed first.

 ---

 ## Functional Overview
 - The system provides an interactive **menu-based interface** that allows users to:
-  - Add, delete, and search for patients and doctors.
+  - Add, delete, and search for patient and doctor records.
-  - Manage emergency cases by viewing and adding them with priority levels.
+  - Manage and prioritize emergency cases based on urgency.
-  -
+  - Schedule and manage appointments for doctors, improving overall appointment organization and patient management.

 - **Efficient Searching**: Utilizes various data structures to provide fast searching and management of data (e.g., doctors are organized in a binary search tree by specialization, and patients are stored in a hash table for quick lookups).